zriyansh/signoz.io/blog/2021-09-13-jaeger-vs-zipkin.md

 Zipkin was originally built to store data in Cassandra, but it later started supporting Elasticsearch and MySQL too.

 ## Comparing Jaeger and Zipkin
 Jaeger and Zipkin have a lot of similarities in their architecture.
 Though Zipkin is an older project, Jaeger has a more modern and scalable design.

-Let us summarize the key differences between Jaeger and Zipkin in the following points:
+Summarizing the key differences between Jaeger and Zipkin:

 - Jaeger's has wider support of instrumentation libraries as it supports OpenTracing APIs and is also compatible with Zipkin's API.
 Jaeger also provides an option to <a href = "https://www.jaegertracing.io/docs/1.26/getting-started/#migrating-from-zipkin" rel="noopener noreferrer nofollow" target="_blank" ><b>migrate from Zipkin</b></a>.
+On the other hand, Zipkin supports popular frameworks in the official clients, while leaving the community to instrument smaller libraries like database drivers.

 - Jaeger can be deployed as a single binary where all Jaeger backend components run as a single process or as a scalable distributed system.
 Zipkin, on the other hand, can only be run as a single binary that includes the collector, storage, query service, and web UI.